Schedule Your Free Consultation

 Written by the CFH Insurance Consultants Advisory Team — licensed employee benefits specialists with expertise in preventive care program design for Michigan employers.

 Preventive care and wellness incentives are foundational to reducing healthcare costs while improving employee health outcomes.
 At CFH Insurance Consultants, a licensed Michigan employee benefits broker, we specialize in helping employers with 50–500 employees design and implement effective employee wellness incentives that promote preventive care and measurably reduce healthcare expenses.
 With extensive experience serving Michigan businesses across Grand Rapids, Detroit, Lansing, and Oakland County, we provide practical strategies that empower employers to foster healthier workforces and control rising healthcare costs.
+Our wellness programs are designed to comply with Michigan-specific regulations, including the Michigan Earned Sick Time Act (ESTA), MIOSHA’s guidelines on workplace wellness, and federal ACA mandates.

 What Are Employee Wellness Programs and Their Role in Preventive Health Strategies?